Portuguese Wine Guide

 Robustos 2007: $750

-Completely encircled by mountains and blessed with a plethora of high altitude vineyards, some speculate that the Dao region was made for doing one thing – and that’s make wine!
+Completely encircled by mountains and blessed with a plethora of high altitude vineyards, it’s been said that the Dao region was put on Earth to do one thing – and that’s make wine!
 Lighter and less intense than Douro reds, Dao reds are renowned for their elegance and balance, owing in large part to the fine natural acidity of the grapes.
 Like the Douro region, Touriga Nacional dominates, but Jaen, Tinta Roriz and Alfrocheiro Preto grapes are also heavily grown.

 In the past decade, Dao wines have started to gain more of a foothold internationally, with some christening it the Portuguese Burgundy, in terms of style, quality and drinkability.